Pachidermus/NLP_ENSAE_CodeNames/README.md

 # Main files

-`NOMDUPDF` is a short summary of this project.
+`Projet_NLP_ENSAE.pdf` is a short summary of this project.

-`Project_NLP_ENSAE.ipynb` gives greater details about our work and results.
+`Projet_NLP_ENSAE.ipynb` gives greater details about our work and results.
+It is also available on [colab](https://colab.research.google.com/drive/1j3SJuoHfmnpGLrOpxjtT9wj2ne_SPiCw?usp=sharing).

 `players/` folder contains source code used for our bots.